 Real versus Role Play

 So we use a practise method which we call “real play”.
-Nothing is role played by anyone so attendees get what effectively is “live” experience using this skill whilst they are still on the course.
+Nothing is role played by anyone and so attendees get what effectively is a “live” experience using this skill whilst they are still on the course.

 Contact us now to discuss how we can tailor this training to fit with your existing recruitment and selection processes and documentation.